pesa1234/MT6000_cust_build/README.md

-MT 6000 custom build with testing kernel 6.1.
+GL.iNET - MT 6000 custom build with LuCi.

 What is present?
+- WED enabled
+- LuCi installed
-WED enabled, LuCi installed, ksmbd server with automount, openvpn, adblock, wireguard, pbr etc...
+- ksmbd server with automount
+- openvpn-openssl
+- adblock
+- wireguard
+- PBR
+- irqbalance activated
+- latest testing kernel 6.1.x

+Compiled to optimize speed

 How To Install?
 From web interface of GL.iNET or actual openwrt flash sysupgrade.